celestiaorg/docs/docs/nodes/mamaki-testnet.md

 ## Delegate to a validator

-To delegate tokens to the the `celestiavaloper` validator, as an example you can run:
+To delegate tokens to the `celestiavaloper` validator, as an example you can run:

 ```sh